larrybotha/everything/resources/books/The Psychology of Money.md

 ## 3. Never enough

-- not being able to recognise when you have enough puts you at risk for having nothing
+- not being able to recognise when you have enough puts you at risk of having nothing

 ## 4. Confounding compounding